-A bill making its way through the Tennessee legislature is meant to strengthen rules passed last year that can change how schools approach teaching many kinds of lessons in social justice, racial inequity, political science, social work, psychology and many other fields.
+A bill that made its way through the Tennessee legislature aims to strengthen rules passed last year that can change how schools approach teaching many kinds of lessons in social justice, racial inequity, political science, social work, psychology and many other fields.

 In 2022, lawmakers passed rules that allow state leaders to withhold funding for schools that teach about social, cultural and legal issues related to race and racism.
 Most of those concepts focus on how the impact of racism affects people today.

 The law also specified that schools can teach about ethnic groups' histories as described in textbooks and instructional materials.
 Educators can also only teach about controversial aspects of history, such as racial oppression or slavery, as long those discussions are impartial.